 The Age of Innocence, Scorsese and his screenwriters tell us in this remarkable cinematic achievement, has never truly existed in the United States.
 Or anywhere else, for that matter.

 GANGS OF NEW YORK (2002).
-Dir.: Martin Scorsese.
+Director: Martin Scorsese.
 Cast: Leonardo DiCaprio, Daniel Day-Lewis, Cameron Diaz, Jim Broadbent, Henry Thomas, Liam Neeson, Brendan Gleeson, John C. Reilly, Gary Lewis, Stephen Graham, Eddie Marsan, Alec McCowen, David Hemmings.
-Scr.: Jay Cocks, Steven Zaillian, and Kenneth Lonergan, from a story by Cocks.
+Screenplay: Jay Cocks, Steven Zaillian, and Kenneth Lonergan, from a story by Cocks.
 (Herbert Asbury’s Gangs of New York treads on some of the same territory shown in the film.)